TACC/benchpro/doc/source/010_user_guide.rst

 New User Guide
 ==============

 This guide explains how to use BenchPRO to build one of the provided applications, run a benchmark and capture the result.
-If you have not yet setup BenchPRO for your user account, refer to the :ref:`user_setup` page.
+If you have not yet setup BenchPRO for your user slurm_account, refer to the :ref:`user_setup` page.

 .. note::